gmirsky/rke2-cluster/README.md

 kubectl taint node o8rke2m3 special=true:PreferNoSchedule
 ```

-This is done because the Kobe-VIP and MetalLB are considered applications but are deployed to the master (server) nodes to be closer to the pods they need to interact with.

 > [!NOTE]
+>
+> Tainting the master nods is done because the Kube-VIP and MetalLB are considered applications but are deployed to the master (server) nodes to be closer to the pods they need to interact with.
+So the taint cannot be in place when we are creating the cluster.
 >
 > RKE2 uses the nomenclature of servers to refer to master nodes.
 Agents are the worker nodes.

 ### Deploy Test Application Using Helm